Mammography can be lifesaving

 - Women 55 and older should switch to mammograms every two years or can continue with yearly screening.

-- Screening should continue as long as a woman is in good health and is expected to live 10 years or longer.
+- Screening should continue as long as a woman is in good health.

 In recent years, cases of breast cancer among women ages 50 and older have declined, due in part to better screening, early detection, increased awareness and improved treatment options.